ganbuan/CyberNotebook/README.md

 + **-oX [file_name]**: XML output save
 + **-oG [file_name]**: grep-able output (i.e. for **grep** and **awk**)
 + **-oA [base_name]**: output in all major formats

+## Cryptography
+Cryptography is used to protect confidentiality, integrity, and authenticity.
+It is the practice and study of techniques for secure communication and data protection where we expect the presence of adversaries and third parties.

+Key terminologies include:
++ <i>Plaintext</i> - original, readable message or data before encryption (e.g. document, image, multimedia file, any other binary data)
++ <i>Ciphertext</i> - scrambled, unreadable version of the message after encryption
++ <i>Cipher</i> - algorithm or method to convert plaintext into ciphertext and back again
++ <i>Key</i> - string of bits the cipher uses to encrypt or decrypt data
++ <i>Encryption</i> - process of converting plaintext into ciphertext using a cipher and a key
++ <i>Decryption</i> - reverse process of encryption, converting ciphertext back into plaintext using a cipher and a key

+The two main categories of encryption:
+1. <i>Symmetric</i> - uses the same key to encrypt and decrypt data; also known as <i>private key cryptography</i> (e.g. DES, 3DES, AES)
+2. <i>Asymmetric</i> - uses a pair of keys, one to encrypt (i.e. the public key) and the other to decrypt (i.e. the private key)